Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 \subsubsection{Warm starts}

-Algorithm BBA1 is faster than BBBR in part due to a faster convex solver (as observed in Section~\ref{sec:resultsContinuous}), and in part due to node warm starts.
-To quantify the impact of warm starts, we plot in Figure~\ref{fig:timePerNode} the \emph{time per node} (computed as solution time divided by the number of branch-and-bound nodes) for BBA1, BBBR and CXLPE, and also plot the solution time for the corresponding convex instances with solvers ALG1 and BAR\footnote{The time per node is similar for all combinations of parameters $\Omega$, $r$ and $\alpha$, and thus we plot the average over all parameters.}.
+To quantify the impact of warm starts, we plot in Figure~\ref{fig:timePerNode} the \emph{time per node} (computed as solution time divided by the number of branch-and-bound nodes) for BBA1, BBA2, BBBR and CXLPE, and also plot the solution time for the corresponding convex instances with solvers ALG1, ALG2, and BAR\footnote{The time per node is similar for all combinations of parameters $\Omega$, $r$ and $\alpha$.
+We plot the average for all instances with $\Omega=2$.}.

-For the small cardinality instances with 200 variables, Algorithm~\ref{alg:coordinateDescent} is slightly worse than the barrier algorithm to solve the convex relaxations; however, it is 15 times faster than barrier when used in branch-and-bound due to the node warm starts from dual feasible solutions.
-For the larger path instances with 1,740 variables, Algorithm~\ref{alg:coordinateDescent} is 10 times faster than the barrier algorithm to solve the convex relaxations, and is about 20 times faster for the discrete instances.
-Thus node warm starts make the algorithm twice as fast.
+For the small cardinality instances with 200 variables, all three algorithms perform similarly for the convex instances; however, Algorithm~\ref{alg:coordinateDescent} is 15 times faster than barrier and more than three times faster than Algorithm~\ref{alg:bisection} when used in branch-and-bound due to the node warm starts from dual feasible solutions.
+For the larger path instances with 1,740 variables, Algorithm~\ref{alg:coordinateDescent} is again close to three times faster than Algorithm~\ref{alg:bisection} and almost 20 times faster than barrier in discrete instances.
 Finally, observe that the solve time per node for BBA1 is smaller compared to CXLPE: the proposed simplex-based algorithm is thus as effective as the simplex method for extended formulations in exploiting warm starts.
 Moreover, it solves the nonlinear convex relaxations at each node to optimality, whereas CXLPE solves its LP relaxation.
 The improved lower bounds lead to significantly small search trees.

 We conclude that Algorithm~\ref{alg:coordinateDescent} is indeed suitable for branch-and-bound algorithms since it benefits from node warms starts from the parent nodes, resulting in a significant improvement in solution times.